mozilla/moztrap/README.rst

 `gunicorn`_.
 You'll also need to serve the static assets; `Apache`_ or `nginx`_ can do this.

+For deployment scenarios where pip-installing dependencies into a Python environment (as ``bin/install-reqs`` does) is not preferred, a pre-installed vendor library is also provided in ``requirements/vendor/lib/python``.
+The ``site.addsitedir`` function should be used to add this directory to sys.path, to ensure that ``.pth`` files are processed.
+A WSGI entry-point script is provided in ``deploy/vendor.wsgi`` that does all the necessary ``sys.path`` adjustments.

 In addition to the above configuration, in any production deployment this entire app should be served exclusively over HTTPS (since almost all use of the site is authenticated, and serving authenticated pages over HTTP invites